DataDog/integrations-extras/purefb/README.md

 1. Create a user on your FlashBlade with the Read-Only role and generate an API token for this user.

-2. Add the following configuration block to the `purefb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your PureFB performance data.
+2. Add the following configuration block to the `purefb.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory, to start collecting your PureFB performance data.
 See the sample [purefb.d/conf.yaml][4] for all available configuration options.

 **Note**: The `/array` endpoint is required as an absolute minimum when creating your configuration file.